tldr-pages/tldr/pages/common/git-diff-files.md

 `git diff-files {{path/to/file}}`

-- Show only names of changed files:
+- Show only the names of changed files:

 `git diff --name-only`